-Two AAA 1.5v alkaline batteries (included) are required for remote control operation.
+Two AAA 1.5v alkaline batteries (included) are required to operate the remote control.

 To install or replace batteries:

 - 1. Slide the back cover off the control to open the battery compartment. - Insert the batteries.
 Follow the polarity markings inside the battery compartment. - 3.
 Replace the battery compartment cover.